 Dan Cronin Biography

-Dan is a resident of Elmhurst where he lives with his wife, Juliann, and their four children.
-He is partner in the Oak Brook law firm Power and Cronin.
-He is a graduate of Fenwick High School with a B.A. from Northwestern University and a J.D. from Loyola Law School.
-Cronin served in the DuPage County State's Attorney's Office in the late 1980s.
-He serves on the board of directors for the Ray Graham Association, Joseph Academy and the Family Shelter Service Advisory Council.
+Chairman Cronin is a resident of Elmhurst where he lives with his wife, Juliann, and their four children.
+He is partner in the Oak Brook law firm of Power and Cronin.
+He is a graduate of Fenwick High School and earned a B.A. from Northwestern University and a J.D. from Loyola Law School.